corpetty/py-etherscan-api/README.md

 Currently, only the following Etherscan.io API modules are available:

 - accounts
+- contracts
 - stats
 - tokens
+- proxies

-The remaining available modules provided by Etherscan.io will be added shortly
+The remaining available modules provided by Etherscan.io will be added eventually...

+## Available Networks
+Currently, this works for the following networks:

+- Mainnet
+- Ropsten

 ## Examples
 All possible calls have an associated example file in the examples folder to show how to call the binding